dcalab/p4-mapreduce-w17-public/spec/Spec.rst

 Master Class
 ~~~~~~~~~~~~~~~~

-The Master should accept only one argument in its constructor.
+The Master should accept only one command line argument.

 :code:`port_number` : The primary TCP port that the Master should listen on